 In winter, warm soil temperatures can be expected at locations with more snow such as below tall shrubs and in poorly drained and somewhat sheltered tussock-dominated areas (Lantz et al., 2009; Frost et al., 2018).
-The snow observed at our measurement locations was indeed deepest in tall-shrub areas, where soils were also the warmest in winter (Fig. 6d, e).
+The snow observed at our measurement locations was indeed deepest in tall-shrub areas, where soils were also the warmest in winter (Figure 7a, f6e).
 Across all vegetation types, the differences in snow depth influenced the winter topsoil temperatures, temperature variability, and cooling rates.
-Winter temperatures were coldest and most variable at vegetation types associated with low snow, in particular below lichen tundra and, to a lesser extent, below dwarf shrubs (Fig. 6a, b, d).
+Winter temperatures were coldest and most variable at vegetation types associated with low snow, in particular below lichen tundra and, to a lesser extent, below dwarf shrubs (Figure 6c).

-The variability of snow depth within vegetation types (Fig. 6e) is likely due to (i) topography and microtopography influencing the deposition of blowing snow (Essery and Pomeroy, 2004; Morse et al., 2012), (ii) vegetation height and density differences within one vegetation type (Sturm et al., 2001a, 2005a; Essery and Pomeroy, 2004), and (iii) factors other than snow limiting shrub growth such as poor soil, too much or too little soil moisture, disturbances, and slow colonisation (Swanson, 2015).
+The variability of snow depth within vegetation types (Figure 7a, f6e) is likely due to (I) topography and microtopography influencing the deposition of blowing snow (Essery and Pomeroy, 2004; Morse et al., 2012), (II) vegetation height and density differences within one vegetation type (Sturm et al., 2001a; Essery and Pomeroy, 2004; Sturm et al., 2005a) and (III) factors other than snow limiting shrub growth such as poor soil, too much or too little soil moisture, disturbances, and slow colonisation (Swanson, 2015).

-We also observed variability in the relationship between snow depth and winter topsoil temperature characteristics such as the soil cooling rate and the mean and range of temperature values in the winter months (Fig. 7a-d).
-The topography of the site is gentle and cannot account for major differences in cold-season insolation; therefore, the variability is likely largely due to differences in autumn soil moisture, snow density, and snow texture.
-Differences in snow density and texture across the landscape can be caused by snow compaction at wind-exposed sites, by loose snow accumulating within shrub canopies, and by the formation of depth hoar.
+We also observed variability in the relationship between snow depth and winter topsoil temperature characteristics such as the soil cooling rate and the mean and range of temperature values in the winter months (Figure 7b, c, g, ha-d).
+The topography of the site is gentle and cannot account for major differences in cold-season insolation; therefore, the variability is likely largely due to differences in snow density and texture. autumn soil moisture, snow density, and snow texture.
+Differences in snow density and texture across the landscape can be caused by snow compaction at wind exposed sites, by loose snow accumulating within shrub canopies, and by the formation of depth hoar.
 We do not have detailed snow observations at our measurement locations to analyse such differences in detail.
-However, our results suggest that, for the same snow depth, topsoil temperatures in March are colder at lichen sites compared to dwarf shrub sites (Fig. 7c, d).
+However, our results suggest that, for the same snow depth, topsoil temperatures in March are colder at lichen sites as compared to dwarf shrub sites (Figure 7c, hd).
 This agrees very well with the observation that lichen tundra can be found at the most wind-exposed ridges.
-While historical surveys of snow density did not find differences between lichen and dwarf shrub tundra at the site $(0.22 \text{ g cm}^{-3}; \text{ Wilcox et al., } 2019),$ snow texture and depth hoar formation likely differed between shrub and shrub-free areas (Belke-Brea et al., 2020), leading to differences in the heat conductivity of each snowpack.
+While historical surveys of snow density did not find differences between lichen and dwarf shrub tundra at the site (0.22 g cm-3, Wilcox et al. (2019)), snow texture and depth hoar formation likely differed between shrub and shrub-free areas (Belke-Brea et al., 2020), leading to differences in the heat conductivity of each snowpack.

-4.3 Vegetation and soil temperature in relation to spring processes
+380 4.3 Vegetation and soil temperature in relation to spring processes

-In spring, a thick snow cover delays soil warming and thus results in a reversal of the topsoil temperature-vegetation type relationship.
+In spring, a thick snow cover delays soil warming and thus results in a reversal of the topsoil temperature - vegetation type relationship.
 We observed similar topsoil temperatures beneath all vegetation types in the last few days of April.
-The soil below tall shrubs was coldest in May, followed by the temperatures below tussocks and dwarf shrubs, while lichen tundra topsoil was already the warmest (Fig. 8d).
+The soil below tall shrubs was coldest in May, followed by the temperatures below tussocks and dwarf shrubs, while lichen tundra topsoil was already the warmest (Figure 8d).